 On October 17, 2002, David MacLean “woke up” on a train platform in India with no idea who he was or why he was there.
 No money.
 No passport.
 No identity.

 Taken to a mental hospital by the police, MacLean then started to hallucinate so severely he had to be tied down.
-Soon he could remember song lyrics, but not his family, his friends, or the woman he was told he loved.
-All of these symptoms, it turned out, were the result of the commonly prescribed malarial medication he had been taking.
-Upon his return to the States, he struggled to piece together the fragments of his former life in a harrowing, absurd, and unforgettable journey back to himself.
+He could remember song lyrics, but not his family, his friends, or the woman he was told he loved.
+His illness, it turned out, was the result of the commonly prescribed antimalarial medication he had been taking.
+Upon his return to the United States, he struggled to piece together the fragments of his former life in a harrowing, absurd, and unforgettable journey back to himself.